homerhanumat/bpexploder/README.md

 Known Issues
 ------------

-In the Leonids theme from the `prettydoc` R Markdown package, tooltips are not visible.
+-   In the Leonids theme from the `prettydoc` R Markdown package, tooltips are not visible.
+-   When `htmlwidgets::createWidget()` makes a widget it gives it a random Id number.
+For some reason this can result in spurious warnings concerning the hidden varible `.Random.Seed`.
+To work around this, set a seed in the `setup` chunk of your R Markdown document, e.g.:

+    ``` r
+    library(bpexploder)
+    set.seed(5437)  # one way to avoid .Random.Seed warning from widgetId creation
+    ```

 Credits
 -------